 Here are a few of our favorite Authentic Florida family-friendly Old Florida Attractions:

 Named for its rocky Anastasia limestone shoreline, Blowing Rocks offers a rare window into Florida’s natural history.
 Located in Martin County, on Florida’s east coast, visitors can get a glimpse of one of our state’s rarest surviving landscapes.
 An intact Florida dune habitat with beach sunflower, bay cedar, sea grape, and sea oats.
 It’s incredible to watch coastal waves force through limestone rock crevices creating a geyser effect, often erupting 40-50 feet into the air.

 Three hiking trails and boardwalks feature interpretative signs all along the paths.
-Swimming, snorkeling, and scuba diving are allowed from the beach during listed hours.
+You may swim, snorkel, and scuba dive from the beach during listed hours.
 The Hawley Education Center provides tourists and the local community an opportunity to learn about efforts to protect native habitats, plants, and animals in Florida and around the world.

 Drive the scenic Bridge Road to Hobe Sound Beach passing under an enchanting canopy of Florida banyan trees.
 From there, walk south along the spectacular Atlantic Ocean to the Blowing Rocks.
 It’s well worth the walk.

 On Florida’s Gulf Coast, north of Tampa and west of Orlando, is Citrus County.
 It is the world’s largest natural winter refuge for the West Indian Manatee.
 It’s no wonder it’s known as the “Manatee Capital of the World.”
 The manatees are attracted to the area because of its abundance of freshwater springs.